-This 1-credit asynchronous online course takes law review members through the process of supervising Cite & Source teams for articles to be published in Gonzaga Law Review.
-Topics covered include the fundamentals of supervising Cite & Source work.
+LAW REVIEW: CITE AND SOURCE - TEAM LEADER CN: 7015 Credits: 1 Law Review Members Only covered include the fundamentals of supervising Cite & Source work.
 By the end of the course, Associate Editors will supervise and finalize Cite & Source projects.
 Enrollment is open to Gonzaga Law Review members.